ErPrashantRathod/GoodCabs_Analysis/README.md

 - # GoodCabs Analysis

 GoodCabs is a ride-hailing company operating in tier-2 cities across India, aiming to provide reliable and affordable mobility while supporting local drivers.
-This project showcases an in-depth data analysis of GoodCabs’ operational and customer metrics to uncover actionable insights that drive business growth and improve passenger experience
+This project showcases an in-depth data analysis of GoodCabs’ operational and customer metrics to uncover actionable insights that drive business growth and improve passenger experience.

 ---